 In a few cases, the company’s problem may be due to its environment, where the “paint everything with the same brush” philosophy permeates.
 Case in point, after the tech wreck of 2000, investors shied away from technology stocks.
 And following the recession of 2008-2009, investors wouldn’t touch a financial company for years—even those that weren’t involved with the subprime mortgage markets.
-So when the environment changes, suddenly, companies that were distressed may soon find new footing, making them once more attractive to investors.
-This is often the case with large interest rate moves, which can have a dramatic effect on certain industries, like finance, real estate and cyclical businesses.
+So when the environment changes, suddenly, companies that were distressed may soon find new footing as turnaround stocks, making them once more attractive to investors.
+This is often the case with large interest rate moves (which is certainly something that’s quite relevant this year), which can have a dramatic effect on certain industries, like finance, real estate and cyclical businesses.

-Most stocks ready for a turnaround will be trading at low valuations because the market and investors have (hopefully, just temporarily) given up on them.
+Most turnaround stocks will be trading at low valuations because the market and investors have (hopefully, just temporarily) given up on them.
 In other word, very few investors are interested in the stock.
 However, you must also consider that the P/E or P/B may be low because a company has poor management, and doesn’t have a clue about turning its fortunes around.

 A spike in revenues and/or earnings are good indications that a company’s turnaround may be working.
 Again, all the other elements must be in place, but if they are, and the company’s financials begin to perk up, that’s a good indication that a turnaround is underway.